-#: In such cases an agreement for funding of the doctoral education of the externally employed doctoral student may be necessary.
-An agreement template for externally employed doctoral students can be obtained from the Legal Department by sending an email to email@example.com.
-Please provide supporting information about your request when contacting the Legal Department.
-Please note that this template is not suitable for doctoral students employed by Region Stockholm or other regions, but that another template is under construction.
+#: A template for an agreement for funding of the externally employed doctoral student can be obtained from the Legal Department by sending an email to email@example.com.
+Please provide supporting information about your request.
+Please note that this template is not suitable for doctoral students employed by Region Stockholm.

 Assessment of suitability and ability